Non-thermal electron cyclotron emission during runaway plateau in tokamak disruptions from a highly anisotropic dielectric tensor: Discussion

-Although the Gaussian pitch-angle distribution adopted in this study may differ from the actual runaway electron distribution, it is sufficient for exploring possible mechanisms responsible for the emergence of non-thermal ECE in the post-disruption phase; the pitch-angle distribution will be broader around the critical momentum than a high energy region \cite{Rosenbluth1997NF}.
-In this sense, adopting the actual electron distribution will make our argument stronger by producing a more pronounced non-thermal effect.
-In this work, we derived an analytical hot plasma dispersion tensor and obtained compact analytic expressions for the corresponding non-thermal wave coefficients and the linear kinetic drive.
+Although the Gaussian pitch-angle distribution adopted in this study may differ from the actual runaway electron distribution, it is sufficient for qualitatively exploring an origin of the emergence of non-thermal ECE in the post-disruption phase.
+A quantitative validation, however, necessitates a realistic particle distribution from measurements or kinetic simulations, and a dedicated validation against the measured ECE spectrum, which are future works of this work.
+In this work, we presented an analytical hot plasma dielectric tensor and obtained compact analytic expressions for the corresponding non-thermal wave coefficients and the linear kinetic drive.
 To the best of our knowledge, the former is presented here for the first time in the context of non-thermal ECE modeling, while the latter represents a finite-$\theta_0$ correction of Eq.
 (30) found in Ref. \cite{Aleynikov2015NF}.
-Within the analytical framework developed here, applying the non-thermal ECE model in regimes where the onset of linear kinetic instability is not predicted is self-consistent, given that both descriptions originate from the same hot plasma dispersion tensor.
+Within the analytical framework developed here, applying the non-thermal ECE model in regimes where the onset of linear kinetic instability is not predicted is self-consistent, given that both descriptions originate from the same hot plasma dielectric tensor.